 Our Partners in Africa

 We have worked together with local partners in Tanzania right from the beginning.
 The reason: the knowledge of the exact needs, the know-how for the implementation and the knowledge of the local peculiarities is best provided by the local well-trained experts.
 Our partners have taken the initiative themselves to bring about positive changes in their society.
-AAIDRO is the aid and development organisation of the Catholic Archdiocese of Arusha/Tanzania and was founded in 2002 by the former Archbishop of Arusha, Josaphat L. Lebulu.
-Our core project with the church as our partner is the Canaan-Children-Centre for HIV-positive orphans, which we built in 2013.
+We cooperate with the Catholic Archdiocese of Arusha/Tanzania from the beginning.
+Our core project with the church is the Canaan-Children-Centre for HIV-positive orphans, which we built in 2013.
 We also support the treatment of disabled children in the Monduli Centre run by the church.

 Dr. Alex Lengeju (left) and his wife Caritas (centre) run the Canaan Centre, which was established in collaboration with the Church (right: Archbishop Isaac Amani, Archbishop of Arusha).